 Market Strategies and Status

-My current book project builds upon my dissertation, which explores “moralized” licensing laws in nineteenth-century America through a historical analysis of various archival sources, including occupational journals, newspapers, legislative records, and state and federal court cases.
+My current book project explores “moralized” licensing laws in nineteenth-century America through a historical analysis of various archival sources, including occupational journals, newspapers, legislative records, and state and federal court cases.
 These laws stipulated that applicants for certain occupations must be of “good moral character” (GMC), among other qualifications.

 The book brings together two models of “moralized” licensing laws: self-imposed and top-down.
 I illustrate how self-initiated “moralized” licensing laws were championed by members of exclusive voluntary occupational associations, which were not accessible to all practitioners.
 These organizations, which intrigued Tocqueville, served as sites of differentiation and exclusion; through the control of the moral clause, they aimed to affirm their status within their respective fields.
 Conversely, in the case of top-down regulations, moral clauses were imposed on trades perceived as suspicious to enforce or monitor a cultural agenda.
 By tracing the efforts of actors who advocated for these moralized laws, despite the presence of alternative licensing models, I demonstrate how these groups employed a market strategy—that is, licensure—as a means to negotiate their status.